 Uncontested divorce, called a “dissolution,” is also an option under Alaska law.
 In an uncontested divorce you settle all issues before filing the case.
 It is a simplified process that works well when you can work with your former spouse to come to an agreement.
 I am here to make sure you understand your legal rights in that situation, and make sure your dissolution accomplishes what you intend it to.

-If you would like to set up a consultation to discuss how Sherman Law Office, LLC can assist you in your divorce or legal separation, please contact me at Sherman Law Office, LLC, (907) 290-8700, or send me a secure message through ____ to set up an appointment.
+If you would like to set up a consultation to discuss how Sherman Law Office, LLC can assist you in your divorce or legal separation, please contact me at Sherman Law Office, LLC, (907) 290-8700, or send me a secure message to set up an appointment.